Sex and relationships

 • must be given actively and enthusiastically by both parties

-• must be clear and concise.
-Agreeing to going back to someone’s place does not mean they’re consenting to sexual activity
+• must be clear and concise – agreeing to going back to someone’s place does not mean they’re consenting to sexual activity

-• can’t be given if someone is drunk, under the influence of drugs, asleep, unconscious, or semi-conscious
+• can’t be given if someone is

 Only one in three Canadians fully understand what consent is so Western, let's talk about it.
 Let's think about consent like a bike ride.